aweymo/cs_land/index.md

       past it's original intended use.<br><br>The lack of accountability in the dissemination of hate speech also has parallels with our current condition, where this language is now propelled and reflected digitally.
-Though technology leaders are quick to shrug and opine that "you can't put the genie back in the bottle," algorithms, and these collected works, have flesh and blood authors behind them, and those authors very often have commercial and economic interests behind their creations.
+Though technology leaders are quick to deflect and opine that "you can't put the genie back in the bottle," algorithms, and these collected works, have flesh and blood authors behind them, and those authors very often have commercial and economic interests behind their creations.
 - template: 3-column-text